 Bsal got into open nature somewhere in the tri-border region between Germany, the Netherlands and Belgium at the beginning of the 2000s.
 From here, the fungus moved towards the East and seized the Ruhr area.
-By summer of 2020, it had eventually managed to make a giant leap across 500 kilometers and appeared at several locations in Bavaria.
+By summer of 2020, it had eventually managed to make a giant leap across 500 kilometers and appeared at two locations in Bavaria.

 The fungus is leading to a regional extinction of the fire salamander

 Bsal afflicts the delicate skin of the amphibians.
 It eats actual holes in it and probably leads to death via sepsis.
 External skin damage becomes apparent only at an advanced stage, and by this time it is usually already too late.
 For fire salamanders, an infection with Bsal almost inevitably leads to death.
 In other words: in regions where Bsal appears, the fire salamander is effectively being extinguished.